 If the toothpick comes out clean, muffins are done and ready to be taken out of the oven.
 If there is any batter on the toothpick, muffins need a tad bit more time in the oven.

-CAN I USE FRESH OR FROZEN BLACKBERRIES IN THIS MUFFIN RECIPE?
+CAN I USE FROZEN BLACKBERRIES IN THIS MUFFIN RECIPE?

 Yes, you can use either option.
 Just remember that you need to fold in the blackberries so that the liquid doesn't "bleed" into the batter.
 Also, if you are using frozen blueberries, don't thaw them first.
 Just add them in their frozen state to the batter.

 The easiest way to store muffins is to place them in an airtight container.
 This will keep them fresh and moist.
 You don't have to store these in the fridge.
 But you can if you'd like after two days since the muffins contain fresh berries.